berkbirkan/falai-mcp/README.md

      -p 8080:8080 \
      falai-mcp
    ```

 3. The MCP endpoint is now available at `http://localhost:8080/mcp/`.
-Adjust the host/port mapping to expose it to your clients or infrastructure.

 ## Client integrations